SAP/openui5-docs/docs/Using_Container_Content_Padding_CSS_Classes_c71f6df.md

 ### Example

-For a detailed example of how our container padding classes work, see the sample [sap.ui.core.ContainerPadding](https://openui5.hana.ondemand.com/explored.html#/entity/sap.ui.core.ContainerPadding/samples).
+You can check how our container padding classes work in the following sample [Samples for `sap.ui.core.ContainerPadding`](https://openui5.hana.ondemand.com/#/entity/sap.ui.core.ContainerPadding).

+If you have to apply responsive paddings over separate parts of the control according to the control width, see [Enabling Responsive Paddings According to the Control Width](Enabling_Responsive_Paddings_According_to_the_Control_Width_3b718b5.md)